netnspace/CanSatNeXT_library/README.md

 3. Install the CanSatNeXT Library:
    - In the Arduino IDE, go to Sketch -> Include Library -> Manage Libraries.
    - In the search bar, type "CanSatNeXT" and find the corresponding library.
    - Click on the "Install" button to install the library.
+If the Arduino IDE asks if you want to install with dependencies - click yes.
    - Alternatively, you can manually add the library by downloading this repository and saving it into the Arduino libraries folder on your computer.

 4. Connect the CanSatNeXT Board: